 Well, at the root of the problem (see what I did there?) is soil depletion.
 As early as the 1940’s, scientists began documenting disturbing observations of rapid mineral depletion in the soil.
 Now, there are for sure a plethora of contributing factors here, but unabated use of petroleum-based fertilizers and over /mono-crop farming practices and associated techniques have had the largest effect on the accelerated depletion (both in amount, and quality) of our soil.

-Side note: returning “life to the soil” is the long-term answer here, and the Savory Institute is the preeminent authority on how that’s done.
+Side note: returning “life to the soil” is the long-term answer, and the Savory Institute is the preeminent authority on how that’s done.

-And too, the use of cheaper, higher yield crop varieties has only worsened the situation.
-Economies of scale (and government incentives) necessitate that large-scale commercial farmers, rather than planting region and climate-specific heirloom crops, opt for more profitable hybrid varieties that have been intentionally bred for production convenience, look and “sweetness”.
-In other words, these crops have been selected for their yield, impressive size, taste and picture-perfect appearances.
-However, the flip-side of these “advantages” is a plummeting nutrient density.
-University of Texas biochemist, Dr. Donald Davis, puts it this way:
+The use of cheaper, higher yield crop varieties has only worsened the situation.
+Economies of scale and the chase for government incentives necessitate that large-scale commercial farmers, rather than planting region and climate-specific heirloom crops, opt for more profitable hybrid varieties that have been intentionally bred for production convenience, look and “sweetness”.

 “During those 50 years, there have been intensive efforts to breed new varieties that have greater yield, or resistance to pests, or adaptability to different climates.
 But the dominant effort is for higher yields.
 Emerging evidence suggests that when you select for yield, crops grow bigger and faster, but they don’t necessarily have the ability to make or uptake nutrients at the same, faster rate.”

-So, like a South Beach bodybuilder in a fluorescent fuchsia banana hammock, these high-yield crops wind up being “all show and no go”; swole and tanned and purty, for sure — but pitifully absent of content.
-So, like a South Beach bodybuilder in a fluorescent fuchsia banana hammock, these high-yield crops… Click To Tweet
+So, like a South Beach bodybuilder in a fluorescent fuchsia banana hammock, these high-yield crops wind up being “all show and no go”; swole and tanned and purty, for sure — but pitifully absent of substance.

-Side note: bananas are, actually, (compared to liver from pasture-raised beef), nutrient lame as well…
+Side note: bananas are, compared to liver from pasture-raised beef, nutrient lame as well…

 So, what to do?